-- Prevent students from easily accessing their inhalers and medication, and administering their medication when and where necessary (administration of medication whilst in school will be supervised by matron or suitable First Aider) - Assume that every student with the same condition requires the same treatment - Ignore the views of the student or their parents/carers - Ignore medical evidence or opinion (although this may be challenged)

-- Send students with medical conditions home frequently for reasons associated with their medical condition or prevent them from staying for normal school activities, including lunch, unless this is specified in their IHPs - If the student becomes ill, send them to the school office or medical room unaccompanied or with someone unsuitable all staff will use medical on-call for all medical emergencies - Penalise students for their attendance record if their absences are related to their medical condition, e.g. hospital appointments - Prevent students from drinking, eating or taking toilet or other breaks whenever they need to in order to manage their medical condition effectively students will be provided a medical pass so that they can manage their medical needs as independently as possible - Require parents/carers, or otherwise make them feel obliged, to attend school to administer medication or provide medical support to their child, including with toileting issues. - Prevent students from participating, or create unnecessary barriers to students participating in any aspect of school life, including school trips, e.g. by requiring parents/carers to accompany their child a risk assessment will be completed - Administer, or ask students to administer, medicine in school toilets.
+- Prevent students from easily accessing their inhalers and medication, and administering their medication when and where necessary (administration of medication whilst in school will be supervised by a suitable First Aider) - Assume that every student with the same condition requires the same treatment - Ignore the views of the student or their parents/carers - Ignore medical evidence or opinion (although this may be challenged) - Send students with medical conditions home frequently for reasons associated with their medical condition or prevent them from staying for normal school activities, including lunch, unless this is specified in their IHPs - If the student becomes ill, send them to the school office or medical room unaccompanied or with someone unsuitable - Penalise students for their attendance record if their absences are related to their medical condition, e.g. hospital appointments - Prevent students from drinking, eating or taking toilet or other breaks whenever they need to in order to manage their medical condition effectively - students will be provided a medical pass so that they can manage their medical needs as independently as possible - Require parents/carers, or otherwise make them feel obliged, to attend school to administer medication or provide medical support to their child, including with toileting issues.
+No parent should have to give up working because the school is failing to support their child's medical needs - Prevent students from participating, or create unnecessary barriers to students participating in any aspect of school life, including school trips, e.g. by requiring parents/carers to accompany their child - a risk assessment will be completed - Administer, or ask students to administer, medicine in school toilets.